 - Salt and Pepper

-1. Coat the bottom of the pan with olive oil and add the onions over a medium heat.
+- Coat the bottom of the pan with olive oil and add the onions over medium heat.

-8. Cover with thin slices of Serrano ham (you don’t need to cook the ham!).
+- Cover the potatoes and eggs with thin slices of ham (you don’t need to cook the ham if you are using the good stuff) and the cooked chorizo.